8xEngineers/littlefoot/admin/adrs/copy-adrs.md

 ## Decision Outcome

-Chosen option: "provide copy button", prioritizing simplicity and clarity in the code will ultimately save time and effort in the long run.
+Chosen option: "provide a button saying copy", prioritizing simplicity and clarity in the code will ultimately save time and effort in the long run.